Fakparu/MechaCar_Statistical_Analysis/README.md

 ![Lot 3](https://user-images.githubusercontent.com/105121697/185943384-8b2c505e-03f5-474e-8f75-61d1614c37a5.png)

-Lot 3 production cycle did not perform like others.
-The system should inspected and maintained, also suspension coils updatedto achieve the desired result.
+The performance of the lots were not consistent, Lot 3 production cycle perfomed differently from Lot 1 and Lot2.
+The system should inspected and maintained, also suspension coils updated to achieve the desired result.

+## Study Design: MechaCar vs Competition
+The metrics to be tested are cost, city or highway fuel efficiency, horse power, maintainance cost or safety rating.

+# Null and Alternate Hypothesis
+The null hypothesis: The key factors that drives MechaCar customers is the cost which matches the key performance factors.
+The Alternate Hypothesis: MechaCar key performace factors does not match the cost of MechaCar.

+# Statistical Tests
+This can be determined using linear regression, which can evaluate the factors that relate directly with the highest determing metrics, the price.